 Each of these examples represent perfectly balanced photos, with various ISO levels used for particular reasons so that the photographer could achieve their desired effects.

 It’s important to keep in mind that while you always want to capture the cleanest, sharpest image you can, this is no reason to shoot with a low ISO in every situation simply because a higher ISO value increases image noise.
-In fact, an image with a minimal degree of noise is almost always of a higher quality and preferable to an image with unwanted motion blur or unbalanced focus.
-In other words, when in doubt, err on the side of setting your aperture and shutter speed appropriately, even at the expense of introducing a slight level of grain.
+In fact, an image with a minimal degree of noise is preferable to an image with unwanted motion blur or unbalanced focus.
+Always seek a balance that works for the entire triangle, but prioritize your depth of field and motion capture over your noise level when it comes down to it.